luuquangvu/tutorials/README.md

 **Example Voice Commands:**

 - "Check the gate camera, is anyone standing there?"
-- "Check if the cat is in the front yard or the back yard?"
+- "Check if the cat is in the front yard or the backyard?"
 - "Look to see if the garage door is closed."
 - "Is there any strange car in the yard?"